FredaXin/capstone/README.md

   This will ensure that we have sufficient amount data to train the models.

 **Phase 2**: Aggregation
-I used the aggregated observations by zipcode, combining with census data from the Income dataset to train the models.
-I used the the pattern sub-model technique to handle missing data.
+I used the aggregated observations by zipcode, combined with census data from the Income dataset to train the models.
+I used the pattern sub-model technique to handle missing data.
 This enabled us to handle the missing data without imputation or dropping observations.
 6 types of models were trained: Linear Regression (combined with various regularization techniques), Polynomial Regression, KNN, Tree based models, SVR, and